Load Bearing Wall Weight Calculator

 How big of a beam to span 10 feet?
 The size of the beam needed to span 10 feet depends on the load it needs to carry and the material used for construction.
 For accurate results, consult with a structural engineer who can assess the specific requirements of the project.

-See also Food Weight to Volume Calculator
+See also Pipe Weight Calculator

 Can you put a beam in place of a load-bearing wall?
 Yes, a load-bearing wall can often be replaced with a beam to provide the necessary structural support.
 However, this process requires careful planning and analysis by a structural engineer to ensure the new beam can adequately carry the load and maintain the building’s stability.